wmichalak/canteracontainer/readme.md

 ### Folder Structure ###

 The root folder of the repository contains only a few files in order to demonstrate the implementation.
 Of course, the folder could be filled with many *.py files and simulations.
-Here, I only include a single file that simulates a Packed Bed Reactor called
+Here, I only include a two examples: catalytic_combustion.py and multiprocessing_viscosity.py.
-`cantera_PBR.py`.
+ The former is an exact copy from the Cantera repo; the latter has some modifications to demonstrate how the parallelism improves with the number of calculations.

  You will need two additional files at the root of the folder called `Dockerfile` and `environment.yml`.
 We will review the use of these files later.